 Neuro | Psych | Mood Panel

-For our Neurological / Psych Nutrigenomic Panel, 27 gene variants have been chosen by our experts to be analyzed for SNPs (single nucleotide polymorphisms).
+Green Relief Health’s Neuro Psych Mood Panel, looks at 27 gene variants that have been chosen by our experts to be analyzed for SNPs (single nucleotide polymorphisms).

 - Adult Concentration / Focus Issues

 - Headaches / Migraine / Cluster

 - Seizure Disorders

 - Neuropathies / Neuralgias

 The report, created by our medical experts, will take your genetic results and create nutritional and lifestyle recommendations along with recommended lab work and health precautions based upon many factors.
 We will recommend the proper nutrition and health advisements based upon your DNA results.

 Are you finding yourself getting into moods at the beginning of the day and not being able to shake it?
 Or going through life and emotionally gliding through whatever comes your way?
 No matter which, there is a connection between mood and genetics.
 For example, those with the COMT single-nucleotide polymorphism, or SNP, experience a difficult time calming down or regulating excitatory neurotransmitters.
 But what are neurotransmitters (NTs) and their relationship to SNPs?